You’ve heard the rumors. “You just have to get a pregnancy pillow,” other mamas say.

 We’ll take you through the pros and cons of each pregnancy pillow type.

-The full body pillow
+The 3-piece pregnancy pillow

 Pros: Conforms to your body shape.